Nový Jičín: Economy

-Nový Jičín is known for the hatting industry.
+Nový Jičín is known for the hat-making industry.
 Hats have been made here since 1630.
 The mechanical production began here in 1865 and is the oldest hat factory in the world.
 The modern TONAK company was established in 1945 and is still one of the three largest headwear manufacturers in the world.

 The largest employer with headquarters in the town is Hanon Systems Autopal, a manufacturer of refrigeration and air conditioning components for the automotive industry.
-The company employs more than 1,500 people.
+The company employs more than 1,000 people.

 Transport

 Nový Jičín lies on the European route E462.
 The town lies about 8 km from the station on the high-speed railway line in Suchdol nad Odrou.
 There is the Nový Jičín–Suchdol nad Odrou railway line of local importance.

 The largest airport in the region, Leoš Janáček Airport Ostrava is about 15 kilometres from Nový Jičín.